-We recorded income tax expense of \$115.8 million in 2011 compared to expense of \$10.4 million in 2010, an increase of \$105.4 million.
+We recorded income tax expense of \$161.1 million in 2012 compared to expense of \$115.8 million in 2011, an increase of \$45.3 million.
 This increase was primarily due to a higher effective tax rate and an increase in pre-tax income.
-The increase in the effective tax rate was the result of a greater amount of 2010 net reductions in previously established reserves for uncertain tax positions as compared to 2011.
-In both periods, the decreases to our tax reserves were due to favorable rulings from taxing authorities, expirations of statutes of limitations, and participation in voluntary disclosure agreements with certain tax jurisdictions.
-Additional factors affecting the Company's effective tax rate were changes in losses by certain foreign subsidiaries for which the Company has not recorded a tax benefit and differing levels of income in tax jurisdictions with differing statutory tax rates.
+The higher effective tax rate was primarily the result of lower tax benefits from repatriation of foreign earnings in 2012 compared to 2011, which was partially offset by the following items.
+In 2012, the Company realized a higher amount of net reductions in previously established reserves for uncertain tax positions as compared to 2011.
+Additionally, in 2011, the Company incurred audit settlements in a foreign taxing jurisdiction and benefits related to the restructuring of certain foreign subsidiaries.
+Also affecting the change in the Company's effective tax rate were changes in losses by certain foreign subsidiaries for which the Company has not recorded a tax benefit and differing levels of income in tax jurisdictions with differing statutory tax rates.

-2010 Compared to 2009
+2011 Compared to 2010